Jin-liangXiao/DM-ZS/README.md

 If you need to calculate other data, please run ``guide_hyperpan.py`` to train the zero-shot network in advance.

-This code is based on the [PLRDiff](https://github.com/earth-insights/PLRDiff), [HIR-Diff](https://github.com/LiPang/HIRDiff), and [ZSL](https://github.com/renweidian/ZSL).
-Thanks for their awesome works!

 # Citation
 ```bibtex